 Create Sketches of your Ideas

 Take your ideas from your mind and put them on paper.
-Before you contact a designer, you should sketch plans of the different remodel ideas that you have.
-Whether you are expanding a room or adding an additional room, create a floor plan that visualizes how you will utilize the space.
+Before you contact a designer, you should sketch plans of your different remodel ideas.
+Whether expanding a room or adding an additional room, create a floor plan that visualizes how you will utilize the space.
 Always consider how the remodel will affect the overall design of your house.
 Remodels should always enhance your home.
 You can purchase home design software to help you create drawings of your remodel ideas.

 Think About the Future